What KPIs can you use to measure the performance of your supply chain?

 Forecast accuracy is an indicator used to assess the extent to which a forecast has predicted actual results.
 The indicator is used to determine the reliability and efficiency of the forecasting techniques and models used.

-Indeed, to drive supply chain performance, teams rely on forecasting tools (and even projection tools) that enhance their overall perspective and help them anticipate and plan their actions.
-These solutions facilitate finding the right balance among various KPIs (availability, stock levels, breakage rates).
+In fact, to manage supply chain performance, teams rely on forecasting tools (and even projection tools) which reinforce their overall vision and help them to anticipate and plan their actions.
+These solutions make it easier to find the right balance between different KPIs (availability, stock levels, breakage rates).

-They also aid in making informed decisions by incorporating various supply chain influencing factors into the models.
-Additionally, these tools enhance cooperation with other supply chain stakeholders (suppliers, carriers, etc.).
-The benefit of having reliable forecasts is clear in terms of operational efficiency and profitability.
+They also help you make the right decisions, by integrating the various factors influencing the supply chain into your models.
+They also facilitate cooperation with other stakeholders in the chain (suppliers, carriers, etc.).
+The benefits of reliable forecasts are obvious in terms of operational efficiency and profitability.

 How to use logistics indicators